Unthrottled/blog/about.md

 Things like push-ups, pull-ups, cycling, and running are great way to maintain a happy body.
 Quick shout out to Jeff Cavaliere's programs @ [Athlean-x](https://athleanx.com), be prepared to get your rear in gear.

-However, that is just half of the equation.
+However, physical health is just half of the equation.
 Keeping a positive outlook on life by being great to others, and not letting negative stress overwhelm you is the other half.
-Meditation is a great place to start with becoming mindful, another plug, this time for [Headspace](https://www.headspace.com/) with helping me keep my head clear.
+Meditation is a great place to start with becoming mindful, another plug, this time for [Headspace](https://www.headspace.com/).
+Their programs are helping me keep my head clear.
 I am always facing forward, only looking back to help others with things I have done, so they can do it better.

 What drives me everyday is knowing that today, I have the chance to learn something I did not know the day before.